Memories in song with Amanda Martinez

 The album was produced by my longtime guitarist, Kevin Laliberté, and my husband, Drew Birston, who plays bass.
 On this album, Drew also plays his father’s accordion — an instrument we found tucked away in our basement — and it’s one of my favourite sounds on the track “Sol de Ayer.”

-The album features my longtime band members Kevin and Drew, Rosendo "Chendy" Leon (percussion), Alexander Brown (percussion), Osvaldo Rodriguez (violin) as well as special collaborators.
+The album features my longtime band members Kevin and Drew, Rosendo "Chendy" Leon (percussion), Alexander Brown (trumpet), Osvaldo Rodriguez (violin) as well as special collaborators.
 Aviva Chernick, who sings in Hebrew and co-wrote “No te Vayas” with me in honour of our fathers, both of whom were nearing the end of their lives when we wrote it.
 Donné Roberts, who co-wrote the uplifting “Ya Viene el Sol.”
 Waleed Abdulhamid, who co-composed the music for “Todavía.” ("Still") I wrote the lyrics based on something my father says in Ciclo when asked, “Are there still things you want to do in this life?”

 The album is quite eclectic in its instrumentation; with many little sonic details we added.
 Chendy even included the sound of a bicycle bell at the end of “A la Edad de Cuatro,” a song based on the poem “ When I Was Four” by my late friend Arshia Tabrizi.
 Kevin used a vintage vocal effect on the opening song, adding another layer of nostalgia.